jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 As mentioned earlier, custom variables defined via individual YAML Front Matter or via YAML Front Matter defaults can be accessed using dot notation on the `page` variable.
 So, if a `test` variable is defined in the YAML Front Matter, you can access it in the body of that file using `page.test`.
 Those custom variables will also be available in any layout file that page references as well.

-On top of the variables you create, [Jekyll automatically creates some variables](http://jekyllrb.com/docs/variables/#page-variables) for your posts, pages and collection items and makes them available to Liquid.
+On top of the variables you create, [Jekyll automatically creates some variables](http://jekyllrb.com/docs/variables/#page-variables) for your posts, pages and collection documents and makes them available to Liquid.
 Here are the main ones:

 - `page.title`: the post or page title
 - `page.content`: the content of the page.
 The part of the page the special `{{ content }}` variable will display in a layout.
-- `page.date`: the date assigned to the collection item.
+- `page.date`: the date assigned to the collection document.
 Can either be set using the file name or using, YAML Front Matter or YAML Front Matter Default variables.
 - `page.categories`: the list of the categories assigned to the post.
 This only works for posts, not for items in any other collections.
 - `page.tags`: the list of the tags assigned to the post.
 This only works for posts, not for items in any other collections.